BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_6_Creating_a_Segwit_Transaction.md

 003bfdca5578c0045a76768281f05d5e6f57774be399a76f387e2a0e99e4e452 0
 $ rawtxhex=$(bitcoin-cli -named createrawtransaction inputs='''[ { "txid": "'$utxo_txid'", "vout": '$utxo_vout' } ]''' outputs='''{ "'$recipient'": 0.002, "'$changeaddress'": 0.007 }''')
 $ signedtx=$(bitcoin-cli -named signrawtransactionwithwallet hexstring=$rawtxhex | jq -r '.hex')
-standup@btctest20:~$ bitcoin-cli -named sendrawtransaction hexstring=$signedtx
+$ bitcoin-cli -named sendrawtransaction hexstring=$signedtx
 e02568b706b21bcb56fcf9c4bb7ba63fdbdec1cf2866168c4f50bc0ad693f26c
 ```
 It all works exactly the same as other sorts of transactions!

 ## Summary: Creating a SegWit Transaction

 There's really no complexity to creating SegWit transactions.
 Internally, they're structured differently from legacy transactions, but from the command line there's no difference: you just use an address with a different prefix.
-The only thing to watch for is that some people may not be able to send to a Bech32 address, if they're using obsolete software.
+The only thing to watch for is that some people may not be able to send to a Bech32 address if they're using obsolete software.

 > :fire: ***What the power of sending coins with SegWit?***

 > _The Advantages._ SegWit transactions are smaller, and so will be cheaper to send than legacy transactions due to lower fees.
-Bech32 doubles down on this advantage, and also creates addresses that are hard to make mistakes when transcribing — and that's pretty important, given that user error is one of the most likely ways to lose your Bitcoins.
+Bech32 doubles down on this advantage, and also creates addresses that are harder to foul up when transcribing — and that's pretty important, given that user error is one of the most likely ways to lose your bitcoins.

-> _The Disadvantages._ SegWit transactions may not be supported by obsolete Bitcoin software.
+> _The Disadvantages._ SegWit addresses may not be supported by obsolete Bitcoin software.
 In particular, people may not be able to send to your Bech32 address.

 ## What's Next?